National Stadium, Singapore

 One of the largest domed structures in the world, it features a naturally-ventilated design with a retractable roof, and has configurations for football, rugby, athletics and cricket.
-The stadium served as the main venue of the 2015 Southeast Asian Games, and has hosted matches of the AFF Championship in 2014, 2018, 2020 and 2022.
+The roof is made out of insulated metal to reflect sunlight.
+The stadium serves as the home stadium of the Singapore national football team, served as the main venue of the 2015 Southeast Asian Games, and has hosted matches of the AFF Championship in 2014, 2018, 2020 and 2022.
+The stadium has also hosted non-sporting events, including concerts and religious gatherings.

 History

 In 2007, the Singapore government accepted bids for a project to build a new National Stadium and an accompanying sports and recreation district around the stadium (including an aquatics centre).
 Alpine Mayreder proposed a design inspired by Munich's Allianz Arena, Singapore Gold proposed a design known as "Premier Park" (which would have featured a retractable roof usable as a projection screen), while the Singapore Sports Hub Consortium (SSHC) proposed a design known as the "Cool Dome", a ventilated, horseshoe-inspired stadium with a retractable roof.

 On 19 January 2008, the government named SSHC as its preferred bidder for the Sports Hub project and stadium, with construction slated to be completed by 2011.
 Minister of Community Development, Youth and Sports Vivian Balakrishnan stated that the SSHC proposal was the "strongest in offering a comprehensive sporting calendar", and "displayed significant strengths in programming, team culture and partnership, functionality and layout".

 Construction of the stadium began in 2010 due to the delays caused by the 2008 financial crisis and soaring construction costs.
-By September 2011, the pilling and the foundation of the stadium was completed and construction on the steelworks of the stadium fixed roof started.
+By September 2011, the piling and the foundation of the stadium was completed and construction on the steelworks of the stadium fixed roof started.
 In July 2013, the installation of the stadium final primary steel 'runway truss' for the roof was completed marking the completion of the steelworks on the National Stadium's fixed roof in preparation for installation of the retractable roof.
 The stadium was set to be completed in April 2014.
 In February 2014, Sports Hub CEO Philippe Collin Delavaud announced that it would miss the deadline, and not open until June 2014.

 The stadium's first sporting event was the inaugural World Club 10s rugby tens tournament in June 2014.

 Design

 The stadium features a 75,000 m2, 83 m-tall steel dome with a retractable roof, which was stated to be the largest dome structure in the world.
 Due to Singapore's tropical climate, the stadium's roof is designed to reflect sunlight in order to insulate its interior, while natural airflow is used to cool spectator areas with less energy usage than a venue of comparable size.

 The stadium has configurations for football, rugby, athletics, and cricket.
-In its football and rugby configuration, the lowest tier of seating can be moved forward (covering the running track) to provide a more intimate experience.
+In its football and rugby configuration, the lowest tier of seating can be moved closer to the pitch, covering the running track.
 It takes approximately 48 hours to reconfigure seating arrangements to suit an upcoming event.